wanderingivan/forumsite-example/readme.md

   2. Execute mvn wildfly:run -DskipTests
   5. Load localhost:8080/ForumSite on your favorite browser

-  Still under construction
+  While wildfly can be ran in embedded mode for demonstration purposes, tests will use arquillian wildfly plugin in managed mode, hence the argument -Djboss.test.home=<path> is required.

-  While wildfly can be ran in embedded mode for demonstration purposes, tests use arquillian wildfly plugin in managed mode, hence the argument -Djboss.test.home=<path> is required
+  An additional argument -Ddriver.binary.loc is required if using chrome browser for selenium tests.

   If you don't want to use preset threads and users add -Dbuild.preset.skip=true argument